 Before you install New Relic, make sure you have a supported Amazon Web Services account.
 Also keep in mind that you’ll need your New Relic license key for installation.
 This will be a 40-character hexadecimal string that New Relic provides when you sign up for your account.

-Now that you’ve got the agent set up, the next step is to install New Relic’s AWS plugin.
-With this single plugin, you’ll be able to monitor several AWS services through CloudWatch directly in your New Relic dashboard.
+Now that you’ve got the agent set up, the next step is to install New Relic’s AWS integration.
+It will enable you to monitor several AWS services through CloudWatch directly in your New Relic dashboard.
 This includes:

 - Amazon EC2